William Eyre (leveller)

 William Eyre (fl.
-1634–1675), was an English Parliamentary army officer in the English Civil War and a Leveller.
+1634–1675) was an English Parliamentary army officer in the English Civil War and a Leveller.

 Early life

 Eyre's origins are unknown, but Paul Hardacre writing in the ODNB suggests that as he held a captain's rank in the Parliamentary cavalry in the First English Civil War, but started as a sergeant, he may have come from a rural middling sort–one of Cromwell's "plain, russet-coated captain[s] ...".
 In The Serious Representation (which he wrote in 1649 while a prisoner in Oxford), he states that in the middle of the 1630s he was forced to leave England for New-England because he opposed the Service Book.

 First Civil War

 In 1642 Eyre was a sergeant in Denzil Holles's regiment, and fought at Battle of Edgehill.
 Just over three weeks later he was with the regiment when it was destroyed by a detachment of the Royalist army under the command of Prince Rupert at Battle of Brentford.
 Eyre joined the Eastern Association and was commissioned by Oliver Cromwell a quartermaster in his own troop.
-Shortly afterwards he was promoted to captain of the sixth troop in Cromwell's regiment of horse (the famous Ironside).
+Shortly afterwards he was promoted to captain of the sixth troop in Cromwell's regiment of horse.
 He fought under Cromwell in the Lincolnshire campaign of 1643.
 When the Parliamentary army left Sleaford on 13 January 1644, Eyre's troop along with two others were left to secure the country around the town.
 But later that month his troop and two others were captured after a being surprised by Royalists while they slept.
 His relationship with Cromwell deteriorated as their political views diverged and Eyre resigned his commission that summer.